Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 "So the anomalies are linked to our own fears and doubts," Lysandra mused.
 "Perhaps if we address these, the respawn mechanisms will normalize."

-"It's possible," Gavriel agreed.
+"It's possible," Gabriel agreed.
 "We need to spread this knowledge."

 Vaelor stood tall.
 "We must also support one another.
 Isolation breeds vulnerability."